 For workshops to be held between July 1, 2020 and June 30, 2021, proposals are due by 11:59 PM EST on Monday, February 3, 2020.
 The application portal will open in November 2019.

 We will offer a series of informational lunches on our seminar and workshop programs with our faculty directors in the early fall.
-Please check back in August 2019 for specific dates and times.
+If you are interested in attending, please register here.
+Those who register will be sent details on the informational lunch, including locations.

 Questions about the program?